 Your body usually takes several weeks after vaccination to fully develop this protection against typhoid fever.

 You must have one dose at least 2 weeks before you may be exposed to typhoid fever.

-If you are continually or repeatedly exposed to the Salmonella typhi organism, a booster dose is recommended every 2 to 3 years.
+If you are continually or repeatedly exposed to the Salmonella typhi organism, it is recommended that you have an injection of Typhim Vi every 3 years.

 Most people will make enough antibodies against Salmonella typhi.
 However, as with all vaccines, 100% protection cannot be guaranteed.

 The vaccine cannot give you or your child typhoid fever.

 The chance of a severe reaction from Typhim Vi is very small, but the risks from not being vaccinated against typhoid fever may be very serious.

 Before you are given Typhim Vi

 Do not have Typhim Vi if you have an allergy to: